pitmonticone/PkgCite.jl/README.md

 environment and will automatically copy it to the clipboard.
-It will also create a `julia_citations.bib` file in the current working directory with all the citations collected form the CITATION.bib files corresponding to the dependecies of the current active environment.
+It will also create a `julia_citations.bib` file in the current working directory with all the citations collected form the CITATION.bib files corresponding to the dependencies of the current active environment.

 If you only need the .bib file with all the citations, use
 ```julia